Alpine Cowboys

 The Alpine Cowboys are a professional baseball team based in Alpine, Texas, in the Big Bend region of West Texas.
 The Cowboys are a franchise of the Pecos League, which is not affiliated with a Major League Baseball organization.
 They play their home games at Kokernot Field, a 1,200 seat stone and wrought-iron replica of Chicago's Wrigley Field that dates from 1948.

 History

-Alpine and the Big Bend region have a long baseball history.
-From 1947 to 1958, the Alpine Cowboys, owned by West Texas rancher and philanthropist Herbert L. Kokernot, Jr., won a dozen regional semi-pro championships and were national runners-up.
-The team featured future major league stars, including Norm Cash, Gaylord Perry, and Joe Horlen.
-At the end of championship seasons, Kokernot presented each team member with a pair of handmade red cowboy boots emblazoned with the brand of his "o6" Ranch—a tradition that continues with the current Cowboys' cap insignia.